migue559/quda/README.rst

 * NODE.JS; if you don't have it yet, follow the `installation node instructions`_;
 * Docker; if you don't have it yet, follow the `installation instructions`_;
-* Docker Compose; refer to the official documentation for the `installation guide`_.

 .. _`installation node instructions`: https://nodejs.org
 .. _`installation instructions`: https://docs.docker.com/install/#supported-platforms